jupyter/jupyter_client/docs/messaging.rst

 A single kernel can be simultaneously connected to one or more frontends.
 The kernel has four sockets that serve the following functions:

-1. Shell: this single ROUTER socket allows multiple incoming connections from frontends, and this is the socket where requests for code execution, object information, prompts, etc. are made to the kernel by any frontend.
+1. **Shell**: this single ROUTER socket allows multiple incoming connections from frontends, and this is the socket where requests for code execution, object information, prompts, etc. are made to the kernel by any frontend.
 The communication on this socket is a sequence of request/reply actions from each frontend and the kernel.

-2. IOPub: this socket is the 'broadcast channel' where the kernel publishes all side effects (stdout, stderr, etc.) as well as the requests coming from any client over the shell socket and its own requests on the stdin socket.
+2. **IOPub**: this socket is the 'broadcast channel' where the kernel publishes all side effects (stdout, stderr, etc.) as well as the requests coming from any client over the shell socket and its own requests on the stdin socket.
 There are a number of actions in Python which generate side effects: :func:`print`